+Historical sacramental records are not kept at diocesan level: they remain with the parishes in which they were created.
 Not all sacramental records are complete, nor do they all survive the passage of time.
 These parish-based records are not computerised, so all searches are made by hand.
 Accessing and searching through large hand-written registers takes a great deal of time, particularly when handwriting is faded through age or difficult to read.

 The following websites may also be useful (some are subscription-based):

 • National Library of Ireland – parish registers: www.registers.nli.ie